Collaboration to explore gene therapy products for neurodegenerative disorders

 Related Content

-“Thanks to the partnership with Coave, IMN scientists have an important opportunity to confirm their scientific findings towards the clinic.
+“Thanks to the partnership with Coave Therapeutics, IMN scientists have an important opportunity to confirm their scientific findings towards the clinic.
 We look forward to leveraging our collective strengths to best develop gene therapy programs for neurodegenerative diseases with the potential to improve patient outcomes.”

 Dr Ballabio, who discovered the role of TFEB as a master regulator of lysosomal biogenesis and autophagy will be an advisor to this collaboration.